gjhhust/XS-VID/index.md

 unzip images.zip
 unzip annotations.zip
 ```
+If you get an error while unpacking, you can get help from [issues](https://github.com/gjhhust/XS-VID/issues)

 ## Codes
 The official codes of our benchmark, which mainly includes data preparation and evaluation, are released below.